ILIAD-ocean-twin/application_package/WavyOceanDataProcessing/README.md

 If you intend to provide more than a too, then the CWL must also include the description of the _workflow_ class.

-Create a _`WavyOceanDataProcessing-pipeline.cwl`_ file with the following content:
+Create a _`WavyOcean-pipeline.cwl`_ file with the following content: